luke-thorburn/bridging-systems/src/posts/template/post.md

 You can also import arbitrary content from a HTML file, with (optionally) associated CSS stylesheets or JS scripts.
 This might be useful for separating out a cumbersome HTML table definition from the main content, or for importing arbitrary graphs that use a different (non-`Vega`) graphing library, such as `d3`.

-{% import_content "graph-d3-example", slug %}

 Nunc interdum odio a turpis suscipit, eu varius massa lobortis.
 Integer pellentesque eros ac ipsum ultricies, ac dignissim felis blandit.
 Integer molestie diam bibendum elit congue tincidunt.
 Nunc faucibus nulla arcu, nec laoreet nunc porttitor a.
 Integer ac sapien libero.
 Etiam nec cursus leo.
 Proin cursus nec felis a pretium.
 Orci varius natoque penatibus et magnis dis parturient montes, nascetur ridiculus mus.
 Nunc faucibus ultrices lacus.
 Donec iaculis non tellus at gravida.

 ---

-{# <div class="collapsible collapsed"
-	data-text="Click to reveal a collapsible section.">

-# Collapsible Sections

-It can be helpful to have more technical sections collapsed by default so that they don't deter more casual readers.
-This is one such section.

-</div> #}

 # Formulae